ionic-team/ionic-docs/docs/angular/build-options.md

 }
 ```

 8. Remove the following code from your `angular.json` file if present.
-Note that it may appear multiple times in your `angular.json` file.
+Note that it may appear multiple times.

 ```diff
 - {